AxisCommunications/axis-aws-kinesis-vsp/README.md

 #### From Docker Hub

-With this option the image will **not** need to be rebuild.
+With this option the image need **not** be rebuilt.
 To use this option the following steps needs to be performed:

 1. Generate the temporary credentials by running the `generate_temporary_credentials.sh` script in the `x509-authentication/certificate` folder similar to how the certificate was generated: